Putting Health at the centre of the Climate Change debate: the role of the health community

 In addition, however, increasing evidence also shows that mitigating climate change can result in significant public health benefits.
 For example, reducing climate altering pollutants in the atmosphere through reduced use of fossil fuels can decrease cardiovascular and respiratory illness and thoughtful consideration of the climate change impacts of agriculture, transport and urban design can all lead to significant health benefits.

-The ISU’s health and climate change work stream seeks to raise the profile of the health implications of climate change and the health benefits of climate change mitigation, with a particular focus on the run up to the international climate negotiations in December 2015.
-Since 2013 the ISU has been working to promote and help advance the work of a coalition of influential clinicians, intergovernmental health organisations, healthcare providers, pharmaceutical companies and health care professionals, to find ways to articulate and mitigate the health impacts of climate change in the lead up to the United Nations Framework Convention on Climate Change meetings in 2015.
+The ISU’s health and climate change work stream raised the profile of the health implications of climate change and the health benefits of climate change mitigation, with a particular focus on the run up to the international climate negotiations in December 2015.
+Since 2013 the ISU worked to promote and help advance the work of a coalition of influential clinicians, intergovernmental health organisations, healthcare providers, pharmaceutical companies and health care professionals, to find ways to articulate and mitigate the health impacts of climate change in the lead up to the United Nations Framework Convention on Climate Change meetings in 2015.

 In February 2015, His Royal Highness The Prince of Wales and the World Health Organisation bought together Ministers of Health and a wide variety of senior health experts, health professionals and civil society to discuss activity that might be taken in the run up to the negotiations to ensure that climate change is understood to be of great concern to human health.
 In his address to the meeting participants HRH emphasised this, saying ‘if the planet were a patient, we would have intervened long ago’.
 HRH went on to say: